-Study of basic teaching skills related to prekindergarten-grade 6 curriculum areas; implementation, organization, evaluation, and professional-ethical decision-making.
-Emphasis on classroom management and discipline; cultural dynamics; guiding children in task involvement, human interaction, cooperation, and uses of materials; and mainstreaming the developmentally handicapped.
+Study of appropriate adult roles in guiding the growth, learning and development of children in group situations.
+Emphasis on classroom management and discipline; cultural dynamics; guiding children in task involvement, human interaction, cooperation and uses of materials; and mainstreaming the developmentally handicapped.
 Field-based experiences required.